Jewish Cultural Center (Ljubljana)

-The Jewish Cultural Center in Ljubljana was founded in 2013.
-It is the center of Jewish life and culture in modern-day Slovenia.
-It was founded by activists with the original aim of promoting and practicing Jewish culture, establishing a museum and a place for prayer, and promoting cultural cooperation between Jews in Slovenia, the diaspora, and Israel.
-It quickly grabbed the eye of tourists and local authorities.
-It blends topics of Judaism and history through art, innovation, and creativity.
+The Jewish Cultural Center is a privately owned Jewish cultural center and museum of Jewish history, located in Ljubljana, Slovenia.
+Founded in 2013, the center's exhibitions blend topics of Judaism and history through art, innovation, and creativity.
 Usual activities of Jewish communities are expanded upon, to include more entertaining, and educational topics through theater and puppet performances, concerts, lectures, large events for Jewish holidays, and other social gatherings.

 The Jewish Center is home to the first Jewish museum in Slovenia, as well as the first functioning synagogue since the Maribor Synagogue shut down.
 Ljubljana's Mini teater is the most important partner in the implementation of these programs.
 Its premises are intended for permanent public events and programs (puppet and theatre performances, concerts, literary evenings, exhibitions, lectures, Holocaust education programs, book promotions, Hebrew courses, meetings, socializing, film screenings, and discussions).

-Foundation
+History

-At the initiative of members of the Slovenian Jewish community and supporters of Jewish culture, Robert Waltl and a group of individuals in Ljubljana founded the Jewish Cultural Center.
+Robert Waltl and a group of individuals in Ljubljana founded the Jewish Cultural Center.
 The aim was to promote and practice Jewish culture, establish a museum and a place for prayer, as well as to promote cultural cooperation between the Jews in Slovenia, the diaspora, and Israel.
 The Mini Theatre is the most important partner in the implementation of these programs.
 Its premises are intended for permanent public events and programs (puppet and theatre performances, concerts, literary evenings, exhibitions, lectures, Holocaust education programs, book promotions, Hebrew courses, meetings, socializing, film screenings, and discussions).

 The most notable events are the annual House of Tolerance Festival, the public celebration of Hanukkah every year, commemorative events marking the World Holocaust Remembrance Day, where Robert Waltl reads all the names of Slovenian victims of the Holocaust, and the celebration of Jewish holidays.
 The center also serves as an educational institution, where educational mornings and lectures are held, for young people and adults teaching about Jewish culture and the Holocaust.